 Back to Blog

-Rapport in Apraxia therapy
+How Can I Build Rapport in Apraxia Therapy?

-Nov 11, 2022
+apraxia therapy cooperation power words rapport Nov 11, 2022

-Many children referred to us for apraxia therapy have previously undergone speech therapy without significant progress.
-This isn’t a reflection on the previous therapist; often, children start with language-based speech therapy around age 2 or 3, and it may take time to recognize that the child has childhood apraxia of speech.
-By the time they begin motor-based speech therapy, they may feel frustrated and have low self-confidence.
+This isn’t a reflection on the previous therapist.
+The reality is that children start with language-based speech therapy around age 2 or 3, and it may take time to recognize that the child has childhood apraxia of speech.

 Investing time in building rapport and trust is critical to setting up successful therapy.
 When the child trusts you, they feel supported and are more willing to make the effort needed to produce sounds accurately.